 If you plan to get married within a Catholic Church, we can provide the certificate of attendance that you will need in order to show that you have taken the time and effort to attend marriage preparation.
-Our Preparing Together and Preparing Together Anywhere course is designed to complement the preparation and accompaniment you will receive within your local parish.
-In addition to the material we share with you about building and sustaining relationships, we’ll also explore with you the importance and significance of the vows you make in Church, before God, your family and friends, in terms of your religious and public commitment to each other.
-You may find A Guide to Getting Married within the Catholic Church helpful (produced in collaboration with the Archdiocese of Cardiff) and the version produce in collaboration with Wrexham Diocese A Guide to Getting Married within the Catholic Church as well as these resources from the Liturgy Office of the Catholic Bishops’ Conference of England and Wales.
+Our FOCCUS course (Facilitating Open Couple Communication, Understanding and Study) is a bespoke, questionnaire-based exploration of your unique relationship designed to complement the preparation and accompaniment you will receive within your local parish.
+You may find A Guide to Getting Married within the Catholic Church helpful (produced in collaboration with the Archdiocese of Cardiff) and the version produced in collaboration with Wrexham Diocese A Guide to Getting Married within the Catholic Church as well as these resources from the Liturgy Office of the Catholic Bishops’ Conference of England and Wales.

 Guidance for couples marrying within the Catholic Church